yclas/documentation/api-documentation.md

 This is the official API Documentation for Yclas and Open Classifieds.
 With this API you will be able to extend the usage of your site, for example with native iOS and Android APPS.
 Only available for Open Classifieds 2.5.0 and all Yclas installations.

-Best practices and inspiration by [Vinay](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) and [Simon](http://simonguest.com/2013/07/05/designing-a-web-api-for-mobile-apps/).
-Used [kohana-restful-api](https://github.com/SupersonicAds/kohana-restful-api) as code base.
+Contact us if you are interested to purchase the native mobile APPS [here](http://open-classifieds.com/contact).

 ### REST
 This API uses REST as principle.
 Allowed methods are GET,POST, PUT and DELETE.

+Best practices and inspiration by [Vinay](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) and [Simon](http://simonguest.com/2013/07/05/designing-a-web-api-for-mobile-apps/).
+Used [kohana-restful-api](https://github.com/SupersonicAds/kohana-restful-api) as code base.

 ### Routes